SophieSjoberg/ca-prepcourse-3/the_web/soft_skills.md

 Although in-depth knowledge of a particular programming language or system is important, an ability to look at the overall structure and understand the writing and rebuilding of different applications, not only from a technical but also from an business perspective, is highly sought by the market.

 ### Communication skills
+You should be able to show that you understand and can communicate the big picture.
+To all sorts of stakeholders - both technical and non-technical.

 ### Teaching, mentoring, and knowledge sharing